 A Reservoir Management Plan was first adopted in 2005 and subsequently updated in 2006.
 The City of Dahlonega has operational control of the jointly owned reservoir and buffer.
 As use of the area around the park has increased, both the city and county have explored additional amenities for the area.
 The county has an adopted master plan for the park land owned outside the buffer and has some interest in seeing additional amenities included which could support their park land.
 The council should consider an update to the Reservoir Management Plan to allow for the implementation of certain capital projects.
-Staff do not support full-time swimming in the reservoir but does support limited events.
+Staff do not support full-time swimming in the reservoir but do support limited events.
 This is both a liability and cost consideration as full-time swimming activities come with a heavy testing cost and liability insurance cost.
+As of the date of this memo, no additional comments have been received from the county.